 NEVER inspect or service the unit by yourself.
 Ask a qualified service person to perform this work.
-However, as end user, you may clean the air filter and air outlet.
+However, as end user, you may clean the air filter, suction grille, air outlet and outside panels.

 Do NOT wipe the controller operation panel with benzine, thinner, chemical dust cloth, etc. The panel may get discoloured or the coating peeled off.
 If it is heavily dirty, soak a cloth in water-diluted neutral detergent, squeeze it well and wipe the panel clean.
 Wipe it with another dry cloth.